 We are unable to predict what additional legislation or regulation or changes in third-party coverage and reimbursement policies may be enacted or issued in the future or what effect such legislation, regulation and policy changes would have on our business.
 In May 2019, CMS issued a decision requiring that we revert to the base date AMP used to calculate Medicaid drug rebates for Acthar Gel.
-We subsequently filed suit in federal district court against the HHS and CMS seeking to hold unlawful and set aside this decision.
-In March 2020, we received a decision from the U.S. District Court for the District of Columbia in its suit against HHS and CMS.
-The court upheld CMS' decision to reverse its previous determination of the base date AMP used to calculate Acthar Gel rebates.
-We plan to vigorously defend our position.
-If we are unsuccessful in our efforts to set aside CMS's decision, Medicaid net sales of Acthar Gel could be substantially eliminated and our efforts to continue building on our investment in non-sales and marketing activities to modernize Acthar Gel could be significantly undermined.
+We subsequently filed suit in District Court against the HHS and CMS seeking to hold unlawful and set aside this decision.
+In March 2020, we received an adverse decision from the District Court which upheld CMS' decision to reverse its previous determination of the base date AMP used to calculate Acthar Gel rebates.
+On March 16, 2020, we filed an Emergency Motion for Reconsideration and Stay of Entry of Judgment Pending Reconsideration Or, Alternatively, Injunction Pending Appeal.
+In response, the government agreed that CMS would not require us to change the Medicaid rebate calculation for Acthar Gel until June 14, 2020, to allow the District Court time to decide our reconsideration motion.
+The District Court subsequently denied our reconsideration motion and in June 2020 we appealed the District Court's decision to the Court of Appeals and filed an Emergency Motion for Injunction Pending Appeal and to Expedite Briefing and Argument.
+The Court of Appeals subsequently denied our request for an injunction pending appeal on June 15, 2020.
+Consequently, we changed the base date AMP for Acthar Gel in the CMS data reporting system to reflect the original base date AMP for Acthar Gel.
+As a result, during the three months ended June 26, 2020, we incurred a retrospective one-time charge of \$639.7 million.
+The prospective change to the Medicaid rebate calculation also served to reduce Acthar Gel net sales by \$8.6 million for the period from June 15, 2020 to June 26, 2020.
+We disagree with the District Court's decision and continue to believe that our lawsuit has strong factual and legal bases.
+If we are unsuccessful in our efforts to set aside CMS' decision through the appeals process, Medicaid net sales of Acthar Gel could be substantially eliminated and our efforts to continue building on our investment in non-sales and marketing activities to modernize Acthar Gel could be significantly undermined.